BPLIM/Workshops/ExternalServer/External_Server_Manual.md

 While researchers prefer unrestricted access to data, care must be given to secure the confidentiality of the data providers.
-All access granted to microdata should obey the applicable law and the data should only be used for research purposes.
+All access granted to microdata should obey the applicable law, and the data should only be used for research purposes.

 Therefore, the data is only made available to the Banco de Portugal's